 A recent study conducted by Trone Brand Energy in collaboration with Brakke Consulting, Inc. revealed some behaviors among pet owners that present new opportunities for reaching this audience.
 Not surprisingly, the newest generation of pet owners are the biggest driver behind these behaviors.

-Sixty-five percent of Millennials use grooming services (versus 52% of all pet owners).
-In fact, 32 percent of Millennial pet owners leverage this service at least once a month (versus 19% of Gen-Xers and 13% of Boomers).
+Sixty-five percent of Millennials use grooming services (versus 49% of all pet owners).
+In fact, 33 percent of Millennial pet owners leverage this service at least once month (versus 17% of Gen-Xers and 11% of Boomers).
 Mobile Grooming is a trend that will only increase the number of people who use this service.
 If you have a product that relates to pet hygiene, skin or coat, think about focusing your efforts on influencing groomers.
 They can be an advocate for litter, flea and tick prevention, oral care, nutrition and dermatologic products.
 While they may not sell these products directly, they often provide countless potential customers their trusted recommendations for their favorite solutions.

 Anthropomorphism of pets and premiumization of products is a global trend not isolated to the United States.
 Pet parents are demanding more, including new ways to take their pets along wherever they go.
 This demand has caused an influx of new opportunities including a sharp growth in pet-friendly hotels and even the creation of pubs that have a dog park on site with dog sitters monitoring services.
 Pet parents are on the go, but still want to spend as much time as possible with their pets.
 As you might suspect, the younger generation of pet parents is the most likely to capitalize on these trends.
 Here’s what the Trone Brand Energy study revealed about traveling with pets.